Barrack-coder/Dairy-business/README.md

 # Dairy Business
-How milk is produced weely and yearlyl.
+How milk is produced weely and yearly.

 ## Technologies